 Task Forces are targeted groups that deal with more specific topics that may be out of scope or too niche for the traditional Working Groups to take on board.
-These groups may report to the Working Group its linked with as is the case with BAL TF and MIT TF, but they may also work outside of the Working Group framework like the ECTC TF.
+These groups may report to the Working Group its linked with as is the case with BAL TF and MIT TF, but they may also work outside of the Working Group framework like the EC TF and DC TF.

-Europex currently supports three Task Forces covering the topics of balancing, market integrity and transparency, and the Energy Community and Third Countries.
+Europex currently supports four Task Forces covering the topics of balancing, market integrity and transparency, the Energy Community and digitalisation and cybersecurity.

 The Balancing Task Force (BAL TF), which reports to WG PM, focuses on the implementation of relevant parts of the Electricity Balancing Guideline (EB GL) and the European Balancing projects (TERRE, MARI, PICASSO, FCR).
 It brings together members who act as ‘Delegated Operators’, providing balancing services to TSOs and the wider energy system.
 Delegated operators, as defined in the Electricity Regulation, provide important electricity market services such as imbalance calculation and settlement, data publication as well as drafting and issuing of balancing market rules.